-Tirol's history of copper and silver mining dates back to the Bronze Age and had its heydays in the 15th and 16th century, the Silbertaler and the Habsburg Empire in the days of Emperor Maximilian I.
+Tirol's history of copper and silver mining dates back to the Bronze Age and had its heydays in the 15th and 16th century (the Silbertaler, the Habsburg Empire in the days of Emperor Maximilian I).

-Starting off with an overview of the Tyrol’s geological formations, fossiles act as stone witnesses.
-The exhibition continues with scientific explanations about crystals and prehistoric finds and then moves on to the beginning of mining activity.
+The exhibtion takes one on a journey through the Tyrol’s geological formations, fossiles act as stone witnesses and continues with scientific explanations about crystals and prehistoric finds to then move on to the beginning of mining activity.

-That the mining endeavours of the 15th century were perfectly organised can be seen in the various references in the “Schwazer Bergbuch” and in the Agricola drawings.
-The original objects found tell stories of the hard work in the mines.
-A 200-year-old guide pin mine cart is the museum´s big treasure.
+Various references in the “Schwazer Bergbuch” and in the Agricola drawings document that the mining endeavours of the 15th century were perfectly organised.
+The original objects tell stories of the hard work in the mines.
+A 200-year-old mine troley is the museum's big treasure.

 What is on display?